 This course is designed for students who need further study in Algebra for college preparation, but are not sufficiently prepared to take the more rigorous Algebra II.
 This course covers the basics of the Algebra II content at a slower pace.
-Any students in this class who maintain at least a Baverage for the year will not only receive NWR7 credit for the course, but in addition, will receive three college credits from Northwestern Connecticut Community College for Intermediate Algebra (MAT 137).
-Math 137 would also transfer to any college that currently takes accepts it.

-ALGEBRA II Grades 10-12 (Y) Level 2 1 Credit CLUSTER: STEM

-Prerequisite: Algebra I and Geometry
+ALGEBRA II Grades 10-12 (Y) Level 2 1 Credit CLUSTER: STEM Prerequisite: Algebra I and Geometry or permission of Department Head

 This course offers the student a deeper understanding of the real numbers through a study of axioms of real numbers, solutions of first and second degree equations, exponents, logarithms and the concepts of relations and functions.
+Students who earn a C or better may potentially earn 3 credits from NCCC in Intermediate Algebra (MAT 137) Pending Approval.